nf-core/website/markdown/developers/contributing_to_pipelines.md

 ## Getting help

-For further information/help, please consult the usage documentation for the particular pipeline and don't hesitate to get in touch on the nf-core Slack `#<pipeline-name>` channel ([join our Slack here](https://nf-co.re/join/slack)).
+For further information/help, please consult the usage documentation for the particular pipeline and don't hesitate to get in touch on the nf-core Slack `#<pipeline-name>` channel.
+If you are not already a member you can ([join our Slack here](https://nf-co.re/join/slack)).

 ## Pipeline contribution conventions